RONITHSINGHVI12/MY_APPLICATIONS/README.md

-# 🧠 RONI's Web App Collection
+# 🧠 RONITH SINGHVI's Web App Collection

 Welcome to my collection of web-based applications!
 Each project is designed to solve a specific real-world problem or provide an engaging interactive experience.
 Whether you're here to play a game, manage your fitness, generate invoices, solve Sudoku, or chat with AI — this repo showcases it all.